Triangular Schlesinger systems and superelliptic curves: Abstract

 \section{Abstract}

 We study the Schlesinger system of partial differential equations in the case when the unknown matrices of arbitrary size $(p\times p)$ are triangular and the eigenvalues of each matrix form an arithmetic progression with a {\it rational} difference $q$, the same for all matrices.
 We show that such a system possesses a family of solutions expressed {\it via} periods of meromorphic differentials on the Riemann surfaces of superelliptic curves.
 We determine the values of the difference $q$, for which our solutions lead to explicit polynomial or rational solutions of the Schlesinger system.
-As an application of the $(2\times2)$-case, we obtain explicit sequences of rational solutions and one-parameter families of rational solutions of Painlev\'e VI equations as well as a class of Liouvillian solutions for various Painlev\'e VI equations.
+As an application of the $(2\times2)$-case, we obtain explicit sequences of rational solutions and of one-parameter families of rational solutions of Painlev\'e VI equations.
 Using similar methods, we provide algebraic solutions of particular Garnier systems.